adrianmcli/kendricktan.github.io/content/indexeing_faces_on_instagram.md

 # 'Building' our Machine Learning model

 Remember how I said we needed alot of data to train __our__ model?
 I lied.
 I tried to get the [MS Celeb 1M](https://www.microsoft.com/en-us/research/project/ms-celeb-1m-challenge-recognizing-one-million-celebrities-real-world/) dataset.
-But do you really think MicroSoft is really going to hand over the dataset to some kind who says he's going to use it to index faces on instagram and be non-creepy? (´・ω・)っ由
+But do you really think Microsoft is really going to hand over the dataset to some kid who says he's going to use it to index faces on instagram and be non-creepy? (´・ω・)っ由

 In the end, I decided to just use a pretrained model from [OpenFace](https://github.com/cmusatyalab/openface/blob/master/models/get-models.sh).
 Problem is, these cool kids are using `Torch`, and I'm using `PyTorch`.
 Whats the difference?
 There's a `Py` infront of `PyTorch`, having a longer name must mean its newer and better.
-And communicating between `Lua` (which is what `Torch` is built on) and `Python` induces a large overhead and is a huge hassle.
+And communicating between `Lua` (what `Torch` is built on) and `Python` (what `PyTorch` is built on) induces a large overhead and is a huge hassle.

 Using my 1337 googling skills, I found a [OpenFacePytorch implementation online from some korean guy who works at intel](https://github.com/thnkim/OpenFacePytorch).
 I cloned the repository and low and behold!
 It works!
 Thank you Pete Tae-hoon Kim!